 Chief Justice Jefferson is the descendant of a slave, who was owned by a Waco, Texas judge before the Civil War.
 That slave, Shedrick Willis, served his community as a two-term member of the Waco City Council after the War.
 Chief Justice Jefferson’s family history is a testament to the perseverance of the individual human spirit, and his role as former Chief Justice proves the enduring strength of our Constitution.

 Beyond his work in Texas, Chief Justice Jefferson was unanimously elected by his peers to serve as president of the Conference of Chief Justices in 2010-2011.
-He is on the Board of Advisors of the Justice Sandra Day O’Connor Judicial Selection Initiative and the Council of the American Law Institute, currently serving as Treasurer of that organization.
+He is on the Board of Advisors of the Justice Sandra Day O’Connor Judicial Selection Initiative and the Council of the American Law Institute.
 Jefferson is the namesake for Wallace B. Jefferson Middle School in San Antonio.

 Jefferson has recently been honored with the 2014 Texas Center for Legal Ethics Chief Justice Jack Pope Professionalism Award, honoring a judge or attorney who personifies the highest standards of legal professional and integrity, the 2014 Texas Appleseed J. Chrys Dougherty Good Apple Award because of his leadership in seeking equality for all Texans, especially the less fortunate, and the 2015 Anti-Defamation League Austin Jurisprudence Award, honoring an outstanding member of the legal community who exhibits a commitment to equality, justice, fairness, and community service.